-Included in the May Revision of the fiscal year 2021-2022 Governor Newsom's proposed state budget were fourfor Fiscal Year 2022-2023 are seven proposed Clean Energy Investment programs to be administered by the CEC.404 Two of those programs apply to the industrial sector and focus on industrial decarbonization and additional funding for FPIP.
-The decision on these programs has been deferred to 2022.
+Included in Governor Newsom's proposed state budget for Fiscal Year 2022-2023 are seven proposed Clean Energy Investment programs to be administered by the CEC.
+Two of those programs apply to the industrial sector and focus on industrial decarbonization and additional funding for FPIP.